TECHNOVE/Airplane/README.md

 This repo is a work in progress, official release coming soon.

+**[Download Latest Release][releases]**

-[Homepage][home] - [Discord][discord] - [About NFT Worlds][about]
+[nftworlds.com][home] - [Discord][discord] - [Twitter][twitter] - [About NFT Worlds][about]

 ## Getting Started For Builders
 You can now begin developing experiences on top of the NFT Worlds Server as a world owner or verified builder.
 To start, fork this repository to develop you world experiences on top of.
-As more updates and blockchain compatibility are released by the NFT Worlds team to the `main` branch of this repository, you'll be able to easily merge those changes into your forked copy of this repo.
+As more updates are released by the NFT Worlds team to the `main` branch of this repository, you'll be able to easily merge those changes into your forked copy of this repo.

-Extensive documentation on the NFT Worlds server will be released soon.

-## Roadmap

-As of January 20th, 2021 the NFT Worlds server is a baseline, heavily optimized server implementation that the blockchain APIs and more for NFT Worlds will be built into.
-We will have a development roadmap released that can be tracked alongside this repository before the end of the month.
+The NFT Worlds blockchain compatibility layer, $WRLD transaction support and related functionality will release as a server plugin sometime in February 2022.

-## Releases
+## Contributing

-Releases Available [Here][releases]
+Coming soon.

 ## Building

+To get quickstarted with developing & creating server .jar builds to test, use the following commands.

 ```bash
 ./gradlew build